4-shaft double weave: creating and exchanging layers

 Speed it up, slow it down

 However, if you look closely, you will see that you can also mix and match the halves of each sequence.
-That is, you can weave with the first two picks of the sequence which places layer 1 on top, then switch weave the second two picks of the sequence which places layer 2 on top.
+That is, you can weave with the first two picks of the sequence which places layer one on top, then switch weave the second two picks of the sequence which places layer two on top.
 This will give you very narrow stripes – a single pick of one layer on each surface of the cloth – and a lot of exchanges, which tends to make the cloth stiffer.
 It isn’t suitable for every application: a scarf might not drape very well, whereas a cushion cover would be fine.

 But note that the picks must remain in pairs as the basic minimum.
 Just as a warp end in one layer is followed by a warp end in the other, so a pick in one layer must be followed by a pick in the other.